kjellc/picdis18/README.md

 -l	lists addresses and binary code of instructions

 * Can be loaded into MPLAB and reassembled immediatedly without any problems.
 * Currently supported chip is PIC18F47Q10.
-For other PIC18 family mcu need to modify the code and INC file with SFR definitions must be replaced.
+For other PIC18 family mcu need to modify the code and <regnames18.txt> file with SFR definitions must be replaced.
 * Does not support extended instruction set and indexed literal addressing mode.

 #Original author